Documentation

 If the is_abuser attribute is true, it is advisable to either challenge the client with this IP address with a captcha or block them from accessing critical resources.

-Example source for abusive IP addresses: firehol_abusers_1d.netset
+Example data source for abusive IP addresses: firehol_abusers_1d.netset

 # elapsed_ms - The internal processing time for the API lookup